Explainer: Google Ads for Apartments

 How do I budget for my apartments' Google Ads?

-Unlike other static marketing tools, which can lock you into long-term contracts that level out the number of leads you receive each month (regardless of your community's occupancy), there are no fixed costs to Google Ads.
+Unlike other static marketing tools, which can lock you into long-term contracts that level out the number of leads you receive each month (regardless of your community's occupancy), Google Ads has no fixed costs.

 Still, you need to be smart about setting your Google Ad budgets.
 You want to make it possible to dynamically change spending according to your community's unique supply and demand to save money when your occupancy is strong.

-Need more help budgeting for Google Ads and other PPC platforms?
-Read our PPC ad budget guide here.
-In it, you can download a free tool that helps you set a budget that fits your community's unique needs.
+For help, read our PPC ad budget guide here.
+In it, you can download a free tool that helps you set a dynamic budget that's adaptable to your community's unique needs.

 How does Google determine when my apartment community's ads appear?